waylaidwanderer/gemini-plays-pokemon-public/notepad.md

    - **Test 2 (Pile at 15, 27):** Stepped on the pile. **Result:** Failed.
 No Farfetch'd appeared.
    - **Test 3 (Pile at 15, 28):** Stepped on the pile. **Result:** Failed.
 No Farfetch'd appeared.
    - **Test 4 (Pile at 16, 28):** Stepped on the pile. **Result:** Failed.
 No Farfetch'd appeared.
-- **Conclusion:** Stepping on an individual twig pile is not the trigger to make the Farfetch'd appear.
+- **Conclusion:** The initial hypothesis is conclusively false.
+Stepping on an individual twig pile is not the trigger to make the Farfetch'd appear.
+The core function of the twigs is likely to control the Farfetch'd's direction *after* it has already been spawned by another, as-yet-unknown trigger.

 ### Forced Movement Trigger Hypothesis
 - **Hypothesis:** The forced movement from (15, 26) to (15, 25) when pressing 'Up' is the trigger to make the Farfetch'd appear.